openssl/openssl/doc/designs/quic-design/quic-fault-injector.md

 ### QUIC Pre-Encryption Packets

-QUIC Packets are the primary mechansim for exchanging protocol data within QUIC.
+QUIC Packets are the primary mechanism for exchanging protocol data within QUIC.
 Multiple packets may be held within a single datagram, and each packet may itself contain multiple frames.
 A packet gets protected via an AEAD encryption algorithm prior to it being sent.
 Fault Injector based tests may need to inject